Reilly-ConceptsCognitionLab/SemanticDistance/README.md

 library(SemanticDistance)
 ```

+## SemanticDistance: Data Compatibility

+Sometimes you care about computing time-ordered semantic distances
+between words in running discourse sampples.
+Other times word order
+doesn’t matter (e.g., using a simple machine learning algorithm to
+cluster a bag of words by similarity).
+Sometimes your data will be
+structured as monologues (e.g., stories, narratives).
+Other times you
+might be interested in computing semantic distance turn-by-turn across
+speakers in a conversation transcript (i.e., dialogue).
+The
+SemanticDistance pockage can handle all of these scenarios.
+However, is
+is important that **you** understand the structure of your data and what
+the distance measures mean.<br/>

+Here are the formats SemanticDistance can currently handle: <br/> 1.
+**Monologues**: A monologue transcript consists of any ordered text
+sample NOT delineated by a talker/speaker (e.g., stories, narratives).
+The minimal requirement for a monologue is one row and one column with
+some text in it.<br/> 2. **Dialogues**: A dialogue transcript includes
+any sample split by talker/speaker/interlocutor information including
+conversation transcripts.
+The minimum requirment is two cells with
+interlocutor identity and text.<br/> 3. **Word Pairs in Columns**: A
+dataframe that contains two columns of paired string data (col1
+vs. col2).
+Calculates distance between each word pair across columns
+(e.g., Dog-Leash). <br/> 4. **Unordered Word Lists**: A dataframe with
+an unordered list of words (nominally one column, all text in one row)
+that will be transformed into a distance matrix and hierarchically
+clustered <br/>

+## Sample language transcripts embedded in the package

+SemanticDistance contains some sample language transcripts that will
+automatically load when you call the package.
+These can be helpful for
+evaluating and debugging your own own data.<br/>

+1.  **Monologue_Structured:** Dataframe 1-word per row already split no
+    missing observations <br/>
+2.  **Monologue_Dirty:** Dataframe text arrayed in one column ‘mytext’,
+    missing observations, junk, multiword phrases contains metadata
+    (simulated timestamps <br/>
+3.  **Monologue_VerbalFluency:** Dataframe ordered simulated semantic
+    fluency data switching between categories every ten words (animals,
+    tools, musical instruments, fruits)
+4.  **Dialogue_Structured:** Dataframe simulating ‘perfect’ conversation
+    transcript, one word per turn, two talkers
+5.  **Dialogue_Dirty:** \#Dataframe simulating ‘dirty’ conversation
+    transcript, multiple lines per person, lots of stopwords, missing
+    obervations, stray transcription symbols <br/>
+6.  **WordPairs_Columns:** \#Dataframe with word pairs arrayed in two
+    columns <br/>
+7.  **WordList_TestClustering:** Unordered unsplit word list, some junk
+    and also animal and weapon terms for hierachical clustering analysis
+    <br/> <br> <br/>

 # <span style="color: darkred;">—Step 1: Cleaning— </span>

+First identify the type of data structure you want to process (e.g.,
-The semantic distance functions work by indexing unique numeric
+monologue, dialogue, unordered list).
+The semantic distance functions
+work by indexing unique numeric identifiers.
+You **MUST** first
-identifiers.
-You MUST first clean/prep your raw text to append these
+clean/prep your raw text to append these identifers.
+Prepare your
-identifers.
-Prepare your lexical data for computing pairwise semantic
+lexical data for computing pairwise semantic distances by first doing
-distances by first doing the following: <br/>
+the following: <br/>

 1)  Read your data into R. Label your text and metadata columns however
     you like. <br/>